chr0mcom/MethodAggregator/README.md

 - `FilterParameterTypesAreAssignable`
 - `FilterParameterBestTypeMatches`

-The `FilterCountOfParameterMatches` method filters the methods in the first step, which have the same number of parameters as the provided parameters.

-In the next step, the `FilterParameterTypesAreAssignable` method filters the methods whose parameter and return types are assignable or convertible to the specified types.

-Finally, the `FilterParameterBestTypeMatches` method filters the methods whose parameter and return types have the highest degree of match with the specified types.
-Depending on the type, two categories are considered.
-For native types, the most logical or sensible type is chosen, while for classes and interfaces, inheritance and implementation levels must be traversed.
-The most obvious match receives the highest degree of match.
-Developing this priority logic for classes and interfaces was a major challenge.
-To find the "most obvious" match, a tree structure of inherited classes and implemented interfaces is created during the search.
-This structure is cached and only needs to be created on the first call of the `FindDelegate` method.

-If there is still more than one method left after these three filters, the system can no longer distinguish and simply takes the first entry.
-If you have such a situation, you must use the registration name when calling to ensure the execution of the correct method.

-In addition, thread safety in a multithreading context is ensured by always creating a separate lock object when registering a method.
-This is then used when calling the method, preventing simultaneous execution.
+The method `FilterCountOfParameterMatches` initially filters methods that share the same number of parameters as the provided ones.
+This is followed by `FilterParameterTypesAreAssignable`, which filters based on parameter and return types being assignable or convertible to specific types.
+The final filtration is performed by `FilterParameterBestTypeMatches`, selecting methods with the highest degree of match with the designated types, considering both native types and classes or interfaces.
+For the latter, a tree structure of inheritance and implementation levels is created, cached, and used for finding the "most obvious" match.
+If multiple methods remain post filtration, the first one is chosen; if specificity is required, method registration names should be used.
+Concurrent execution is prevented through the use of separate lock objects created during method registration, ensuring thread safety in a multithreading context.

 The following are various application examples for the `MethodAggregator` to better illustrate its functionality and versatility.

 **Application Example 1: Registering Methods and Calling** Suppose you have an application that should perform various mathematical operations.

-*Listing 1: Methods for performing addition and multiplication*
+*Snippet 1: Methods for performing addition and multiplication*

 ```csharp
 public int Add(int a, int b)